Exponential Separations in the Energy Complexity of Leader Election: Introduction

-In Section~\ref{app-sect:randUB} we present upper bounds on randomized \LeaderElection/\ApproximateCounting.
-When time is not too constrained (suppose the budget is $n^{o(1)}$), the \weak{} and \recv{} protocols have energy complexity $O(\log^* n)$ and $O(\log(\log^* n))$.
+In Section~\ref{app-sect:randUB} we present upper bounds on randomized \LeaderElection\ and \ApproximateCounting.
+When time is not too constrained, the \weak{} and \recv{} protocols have energy complexity $O(\log^* n)$ and $O(\log(\log^* n))$.
 Our protocols naturally adapt to any time bound that is $\Omega(\log^2 n)$, where the energy complexity gradually increases as we approach this lower limit.
 See Table~\ref{table:time-energy-intro}.
-These protocols are randomized (and do not assume distinct IDs); nonetheless, they use the deterministic $\alpha(N)$ dense \LeaderElection/\Census{} algorithm of Section~\ref{sec:detle_dense}.
+These protocols are randomized, and so do not assume distinct IDs; nonetheless, they use the deterministic $\alpha(N)$ dense \Census{} algorithm of Section~\ref{sec:detle_dense}.